• Skip to primary navigation

 • Pinch together the holes.

-• Combine fat free vanilla yogurt and instant sugar free vanilla pudding mix; stir well.
+• Combine fat-free vanilla yogurt and instant sugar-free vanilla pudding mix; stir well.

 • Dice strawberries.